isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-It is up to an application builder to choose which support tools are valuable for a particular applications.
+It is up to an application builder to choose which support tools are valuable for a particular application.

 ## <a name="SScp-con"></a>CP.con: Concurrency